Working with Traumatized Parts

 Inner Parts of Our Personality

-Do you suffer from an overactive inner critic or do you have unproductive or self-defeating behaviours that you would like to change?
+Do you suffer from an overactive inner critic?
+Do you have unproductive or self-defeating behaviours that you would like to change?
 Do you suffer from inner conflicts?

-Perhaps the key to change lies in understanding that we have parts or sub-personalities, which drive such behaviours.
-In this article you will learn what types of parts / sub-personalities exist and how to work with them to release trauma and facilitate personal transformation.
+Perhaps the key to change lies in understanding that we have parts or sub-personalities, which drive such undesired behaviours.
+In this article you will learn what types of parts or sub-personalities exist and how to work with them to release trauma and facilitate personal transformation.

 What are Parts / Sub-personalities?

 Inner parts refer to distinct aspects of our psyche that shape our thoughts, emotions, and behaviors.
-These parts can be seen as subpersonalities.
 They are distinct characters within us, each with its own unique perspective, desires and needs as well as emotions, thoughts and behaviours.
+This contributes to the complexity of our personality.

 Having different parts of our personality is normal and healthy – it allows us to operate effectively in different roles and contexts and be flexible.
 However as a result of unprocessed trauma they can become inflexible or develop problematic behaviours.
-As a result of trauma there may be a dynamic, where certain emotions or experiences are avoided and certain behaviours are used as inflexible defences or coping mechanisms.
+Maybe certain emotions or experiences are avoided or inflexible defences or coping mechanisms are used.

 Furthermore there may be conflicts between different parts.
 While one part likes do go into one direction there may be other parts who do not like this behaviour – they then act as an opponent or inner critic.